lambdaclass/cairo-vm_in_go/README.md

 #### Compute operands

-Once the instruction has been decoded, it is executed by `run_instruction` whose first function is to compute operands.
+Once the instruction has been decoded, it is executed by `RunInstruction` whose first function is to compute operands.
 This function is in charge of calculating the addresses of the operands and fetching them from memory.
-If the function could not fetch them from the addresses then they are deduced from the other operands and taking in consideration what kind of opcode is going to be executed.
+If the function could not fetch the operands then they are deduced from the other operands and taking in consideration what kind of opcode is going to be executed.

 ```go